NSO-developer/nso-gitbook/development/core-concepts/implementing-services.md

 ncs-make-package --build --no-test --service-skeleton template dns
 ```

 The command generates the minimal files necessary for a service package, here named `dns`.
-One of the files is `dns/templates/dns-template.xml`, which is where the configuration in the XML format goes.
+One of the files is `dns/templates/dns-template.xml`, which is where the configuration in the format of an XML template goes.

 ```xml
 <config-template xmlns="http://tail-f.com/ns/config/1.0"